zZay132-4ONE/News-Content-Management-System/README.md

-# NewsCMS
+# News Content Management System

 [TOC]

->This project is a News Content Management System (NCMS) by Zzay, which includes some core functions such as checking news, publishing news, auditing news, editing news, deleting news, and some other basic functions.
+>This project is a News Content Management System (NCMS) by Zzay(19271169), which includes some core functions such as checking news, publishing news, editing news, auditing news, deleting news, and some other basic functions.

 # 1. Introductions